-We often think that to design a presentation means “to make it look beautiful.”
+We often think that to create a powerpoint design “to make a powerpoint presentation look beautiful.”
 But this process actually has other functions as well.
-The main task of design is to enhance your presentation through the visual components.
-And, as a result, to help achieve your goal, whether it’s a sale, next level of business negotiations, or an idea you need to present in a classroom.
+The main task of powerpoint design is to enhance your presentation through the visual components.
+And, as a result, to help achieve your goal, whether it’s a powerpoint design for sales, next level of business negotiations, or an idea you need to present in a classroom.

-There are three basic principles of slide design that can help you transform even a potentially low-quality content into a professional presentation.
+There are three basic powerpoint design ideas that can help you transform even potentially low-quality content into a professional powerpoint presentation.

 Principle 1.
 Order

-The order on the slide helps focus on the necessary elements and establishes logic for reading information.
+The orderly powerpoint design helps to focus on the necessary elements and establishes logic for reading information.
 As a rule, when we work on slides, most of the time, we actually remove, reduce, and structure something.
 Let’s figure out how to put the slides in order.

 Principle 2.
 Focus

 Our vision is designed in such a way that it can’t focus on everything at once.
 Therefore, we highlight individual elements to see the whole picture.

 It is essential that the audience can immediately catch a key element or thought, and that’s what a good powerpoint design idea does.
 It works like a sniper scope given to your audience.

 So, how to create a focus on slides?

 - Arrange elements so that everyone can immediately read the most important message.